1877 Iquique earthquake: Tectonic setting

-In Chile, the tsunami killed a total of 277 people, mainly in the Tarapacá region.
-The majority of deaths from the tsunami – roughly 2,000 – were in Fiji, with another five in Hilo, Hawaii.

 Characteristics

 Earthquake

 The shaking lasted for five minutes at Caleta Pabellón de Pica, a coastal town 70 km south of Iquique.
 The area of felt intensity of VIII on the Mercalli intensity scale or greater, extended from about 50 km south of Arica to just south of Cobija.
 This indicates a rupture length of about 420 km.

 Tsunami

 A 10 m wave was observed along about 500 km of coastline, from Arica in the north to Mejillones in the south.
 Eight separate large waves were recorded in Arica.
 The tsunami affected the coasts of Peru and northern Chile and was observed across the Pacific Rim.
-The tsunami reached a height of 3.6 m in Samoa; 5 m in Hilo, Hawaii; and 0.6 m in Sydney, Australia.
-In Japan, a wave height of 3 m was registered in Kamaishi, Iwate.
+A tsunami height of 2 m was observed in Fiji; 3.7 m in Hilo, Hawaii; and 3 m in Kamaishi, Iwate, Japan.